 It is important to adjust gradually to the new neutral shoes.
 This means you should walk or run in them for a few months before using them for long periods.

 In addition, sitting in a chair all day can cause your feet to become stiff, making it difficult to walk and move around.
 To counteract this, you can try using a stability ball or yoga mat to help you stay stable.
 This will help keep your feet flexible and responsive, making it easier for you to move around and stay active.

 What Are The Benefits of Switching to Stability Shoes?

 Switching from stability shoes to neutral shoes can help you transition into a more active lifestyle.
 Stability shoes are designed to provide a stable platform for your feet, while neutral shoes allow your foot to move and adapt to different terrain.
 Walking or running in these shoes for a few months will help you get used to their unique feel and help you develop better foot movement.

 While neutral shoes may seem like a good idea, there is a chance that they can cause injury.
-When making this switch, be sure to consult with a doctor to make sure that your feet are in the best condition for the activity at hand.
+When making this switch, consult with a doctor to ensure that your feet are in the best condition for the activity.